DataDog/Datadog-Labs-jp/terraform-101/Lab2-Monitor/README.md

 13. Navigate to the [Monitor page](https://app.datadoghq.com/monitors/manage) to view your monitor.

+14. Stress on your ec2 and check the status of Monitor, and whether notification was sent.

+	a. install stress tool on your ec2.

+		bitnami@ip-172-31-38-248:~$ sudo apt-get install stress

+	b. stress on your ec2.

+		bitnami@ip-172-31-38-248:~$ sudo stres -c -1

+	c.
+Check your Monitor transition to  Alert or Warning and stop the stressing. press ```Ctl + c```

-14. If you have much time, try to create other monitors.
+15. If you have much time, try to create other monitors.

 ---
 ### Well done!
 Go to [Lab3](./../Lab3-Synthetics/README.md)!